react-navigation/react-navigation.github.io/versioned_docs/version-6.x/headers.md

 }
 ```

 > You might be wondering, why `headerTitle` when we provide a component and not `title`, like before?
-The reason is that `headerTitle` is a property that is specific to a native stack navigator, the `headerTitle` defaults to a `Text` component that displays the `title`.
+The reason is that `headerTitle` is a property that is specific to stack navigators, the `headerTitle` defaults to a `Text` component that displays the `title`.

 ## Additional configuration